 Donation of eggs (oocytes)

-A woman aged 18 to 37, with or without children, can give her eggs (or eggs) to married or single women who cannot have children (for example, if the woman does not naturally have eggs).
+If you are between 18 and 37 years old, you can donate your eggs (or oocytes) to married or single women who cannot have children (for example, the woman does not naturally have eggs).
 The donation is made in a hospital.
 It is free and anonymous.
+We'll lay out the rules for you.

-The donor must have over 18 years and under 38.
+• Have over 18 years and under the age of 38.

 Please note